 Yes, the percussion massager can be painful depending on what you’re treating (or if you use it incorrectly).
 But, it will greatly help improve general wellness and well-being if utilized properly.

 Anyone can benefit from using the percussion massager, as it helps with general body discomfort, pain, and tension relief.
-However, those who are most likely to benefit from use of a percussion massager include
+However, those who are most likely to benefit from the use of a percussion massager include

 - Athletes who perform strenuous exercise and place high levels of stress on bones, joints, and tendons